Jonathan5100/OasisGamesCartWiz/README.md

 # OasisGamesCartWiz

 TODO:
-* Make find_ids actually find cheapest printing in NM rather than just the first one it finds
 * Take in a list not just one card at a time
 * print a report of cards that it couldn't find